 The Great North Innocence Project, formerly the Innocence Project of Minnesota, works to free the wrongfully convicted and prevent future wrongful convictions from occurring in Minnesota, North Dakota, and South Dakota.

 Fighting to Free the Innocent:

 Each year our team works diligently to screen hundreds of requests for help, to give freedom back to people in prison for crimes they did not commit.
-IPMN staff, law students, investigators, and volunteer attorneys spend thousands of hours carefully analyzing these cases to determine whether there is new evidence that could show actual innocence.
+GN-IP staff, law students, investigators, and volunteer attorneys spend thousands of hours carefully analyzing these cases to determine whether there is new evidence that could show actual innocence.
 We litigate cases where newly discovered evidence is identifiable and can provide clear and convincing proof of actual innocence.